andrey-lawyer/next-leaflet/README.md

 ## Deployment

-The project is currently deployed on [Netlify](https://lively-croquembouche-f9b6f3.netlify.app).
-The database is hosted using the capabilities of [Supabase](https://supabase.com).
+The project is currently deployed on [Netlify](https://lively-croquembouche-f9b6f3.netlify.app). .

 Feel free to check the live deployment and interact with the application.